Trinity University: History

 In 1953, the Bengal Lancer fraternity sought to attain a live tiger as the school mascot.
 Members negotiated with the San Antonio Zoo to house the tiger, and Lee Roy Pletz, a local builder, along with the support of Tom Slick, acquired and transported the tiger from California to San Antonio.
 Lee Roy the tiger (and later Queenie, his girlfriend tiger) would run laps around the football field after each touchdown.
 In 1962, the tiger died, and the school discontinued the use of a live tiger as a mascot.
+The 1968–69 men's basketball team made the NCAA University Division basketball tournament for the first and only time.
+They would lose 81–66 to Texas A&M.

 In November 2015, Trinity and Austin College announced they would affiliate with the Southern Athletic Association for football in 2017.
 This alliance renewed a relationship that ended when the SAA schools split from the SCAC.
-As a result, the SCAC will no longer offer football as a sport.
+As a result, the SCAC no longer offers football as a sport.

-In 2023, Trinity University announced it would be moving all sports to the Southern Athletic Association.
-Trinity completed the move in Fall 2025.
+In 2023, the school announced it would be moving all sports to the Southern Athletic Association.
+Trinity completed the move in fall 2025.

 Achievements

-Since the NACDA Directors' Cup inception in 1995, Trinity has finished in the top 10 on five occasions out of over 400 Division Ill programs; it finished 31st in 2017–18.
-Trinity also has won national championships in women's basketball (spring 2003) and men's soccer (fall 2003).
+Since the NACDA Directors' Cup inception in 1995, Trinity has finished in the top 10 on five occasions out of over 400 Division III programs; it finished 22nd in 2024–25.
+Trinity also has won national championships in women's basketball (spring 2003), men's soccer (fall 2003), baseball (spring 2016), and both men's and women's tennis (fall 2000).

 Tennis

 Trinity has historically had a strong tennis program.
-In 1963, Al G. Hill Jr, grandson of oilman H L Hunt, entered as a Freshman Tennis Player.
-When he graduated in 1967 as Tiger Captain, the College Tennis Courts were named after him.
-Under the tutelage of Coach Clarence Mabry, Trinity Player Chuck McKinley won the Wimbledon Singles Championship in 1963 and was rated the #1 men's Singles Player in the World.
+In 1963, Al G. Hill Jr., grandson of oilman H. L. Hunt, entered as a freshman.
+When he graduated in 1967 as captain, the school's tennis courts were named after him.
+Under the tutelage of Coach Clarence Mabry, Chuck McKinley won the Wimbledon Singles Championship in 1963 and was rated the #1 men's singles player in the world.
 With partner Dennis Ralston, McKinley won the US Men's Doubles Championship in 1961, 1963, and 1964.
 McKinley and Ralston also played all of the matches while winning the Davis Cup for the US in 1963.
 All of these accomplishments occurred while McKinley was a Trinity undergraduate.

 In 1970, as a freshman at Trinity, Brian Gottfried won the USTA boys 18s Singles Championship, as well as the Doubles Championship with Alexander Mayer.
-In 1972 Trinity won the NCAA Division I Men's Tennis Championship.
-The Tiger Captain that year, Dick Stockton, won the NCAA Men's Singles Championship.
-The Women's Team won the NCAA Collegiate National championship in 1968, 1969, 1973, 1975, and 1976.
+In 1972, Trinity won the NCAA Division I Men's Tennis Championship.
+The Tiger captain that year, Dick Stockton, won the NCAA Men's Singles Championship.
+The women's team won the NCAA Collegiate National championship in 1968, 1969, 1973, 1975, and 1976.
 As recently as 2000, the men's and women's programs each won NCAA Division III National Championships.